exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/component-management/reusing-code.md

 With `@this.context` (alias `@this.upstream`) you can reach the "upstream" class member (see definition above) if the expression is being used inside a fieldset.

-There is the way to retrieve a property of a declared annotation with, e.g., `@this.annotation('DialogField').label`.
+There is a way to retrieve a property of a declared annotation with, e.g., `@this.annotation('DialogField').label`.
 You can also get all the declared annotations with `@this.annotations()`.
 Same way you can get a particular annotation or all the annotations of the declaring class with `@this.class.annotation('Dialog')` or `@this.class.annotations()[1]`.
 See more of it in the [test classes](https://github.com/exadel-inc/etoolbox-authoring-kit/tree/master/plugin/src/test/com/exadel/aem/toolkit/plugin/handlers/common/cases/components).

 ##### Property scripting or DependsOn?